 So...what do we do if we find ourselves in a relationship to a person who is toxic and showing no signs of genuine change?
 Again, we look for repeated and enduring patterns.

 The first step in breaking free is in developing awareness of the cycles and patterns.
-Recognizing that you are, in fact, worthy and good, and that anyone who devalues that is the problem.
+Recognizing that you are, in fact, worthy and good, and holding true to the knowledge that a person who would devalue you is the problem...not you.

 Once you recognize the patterns, it can be helpful to have a trusted confidant, or therapist, who can re-affirm that you are not "crazy", that this is a pattern and a problem that lies with the other person.